Oshosi

 Oshosi (Yoruba: Ọ̀ṣọ́ọ̀sì, Portuguese: Oxóssi) is an Orisha of the Yoruba religion in West Africa and subsequently in Brazil and Cuba.

-Yoruba
+Candomblé

 Oshosi is the spirit associated with the hunt, forests, animals, and wealth.
 He is spirit of meals, because it is he who provides food.
 He is associated with lightness, astuteness, wisdom, and craftiness in the hunt.
 He is the orisa of contemplation, loving the arts and beautiful things.
 He hunts with a bow and arrow (called an ofá), hunting for good influences and positive energies.
 Animals sacrificed to Oxóssi rituals are goat, cooked pig, and guinea fowl.
 The salutation of Ososi in the yoruba tradition is "Èku, aro".